vns/erickson.pisep.org/about.md

 of the Milton H. Erickson Institute of Montreal, Kaloyan S. Tanev, MD, President of the New England Association of Hypnosis, USA.

-The instiute developed the GIFT method (group interaction-focused therapy) integrating techniques from art therapy, music therapy, ericksonian hypnosis, brief therapy, CBT and process work.
+The institute developed the GIFT method (group interaction-focused therapy) integrating techniques from art therapy, music therapy, ericksonian hypnosis, brief therapy, CBT and process work.
 The method is used both for therapy and in the trainings for psychotherapists.